Honey Roasted Pecans – easy recipe with just those two ingredients! Gluten-free snack ready in under 30 minutes including cooling time.

 - Either on the parchment paper or in a small bowl, combine pecan pieces and honey and stir until pecans are evenly coated.

-- Bake for 15 minutes, keeping an eye on them so they don't burn.
+- Bake for 10 minutes, check them and stir them if you can, then add a few more minutes if needed while keeping an eye on them so they don't burn.

 - Let cool for 10 minutes and then they are ready to eat!